-Bald Hills State School teachers are required to report on student progress twice a year.
+Bald Hills State School teachers report on student achievement twice a year.
 We enjoy this opportunity to present to parents the progress students have made in classes, and to provide information so parents and students can participate in the next cycle of learning with information about what we have just achieved, and what we might learn next.

 AssessmentTeachers and students use assessment for three purposes at Bald Hills State School;